angular/angular/aio/content/guide/ivy-compatibility.md

 * ICU parsing happens at runtime, so only text, HTML tags and text bindings are allowed inside ICU cases (previously, directives were also permitted inside ICUs).

+* Translated messages should not contain text bindings or HTML tags that were not present in the source i18n message extracted from component’s template.
+Since translation parsing in Ivy happens at runtime, extra text bindings will trigger runtime error and extra HTML tags will be rendered as plain text.

 * Providers formatted as `{provide: X}` without a `useValue`, `useFactory`, `useExisting`, or `useClass` property are treated like `{provide: X, useClass: X}` (previously, it defaulted to `{provide: X, useValue: undefined}`).

 * `DebugElement.attributes` returns `undefined` for attributes that were added and then subsequently removed (previously, attributes added and later removed would have a value of `null`).